just1bit/duet-edge-realtime/docs/README.md

 The repository contains four cooperating parts:

-- an input layer that validates and identifies the source timeline;
+- an input layer for validated files and a MediaPipe camera producer;
 - a model and continuity layer that generates one companion stream from rolling lead-motion windows;
 - a playout and protocol layer that emits ordered frames and records run evidence;
 - a Viewer that supports live display, reconnect, local replay, and diagnostics.

+The resident service can switch between file and MediaPipe input without reloading the CUDA model.
+The MediaPipe producer owns camera capture and pose detection; the service performs resampling, SMPL24 retargeting, checkpoint normalization, inference, playout, recording, and Viewer delivery.

 Every execution is represented by a run directory.
 Its effective configuration, source identities, logs, stream recording, metrics, gate results, and report stay